magento/pwa-studio/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have updated the documentation accordingly.
 - [ ] I have added tests to cover my changes.
 - [ ] All new and existing tests passed.
+- [ ] All CI checks are green (linting, build/deploy, etc).
+- [ ] At least one core contributor has approved this PR.